 Figure 2.2: The sequence of OASIS3-MCT calls that have to be implemented in the codes so to allow the configuration of components described on figure 2.1.
-Each MPI tasks has to call oasis_init_comp once with the name of its component as 2nd argument.
-As none of comp4 tasks is participating to the coupling, comp4 tasks calls oasis_init_comp with coupled=.false. as 4th argument and does not call any other OASIS3-MCT routine.
+Each MPI tasks has to call oasis_init_comp once with the name of its component as 2^{nd} argument.
+As none of comp4 tasks is participating to the coupling, comp4 tasks calls oasis_init_comp with coupled=.false. as 4^{th} argument and does not call any other OASIS3-MCT routine.
 As some of comp3 tasks are participating to the coupling, all comp3 tasks have to call oasis_init_comp, oasis_get_localcomm, oasis_create_couplcomm, oasis_enddef and oasis_terminate (these are the only routine to be called by comp3 tasks 31-33 not participating to the coupling).
 To initialise the coupling exchanges, the tasks of a sub-component holding a field decomposed on a specific grid have to call the oasis_def_partition to express the decomposition of the grid, oasis_def_var to declare the coupling field and oasis_enddef.
 Finally, the tasks of a sub-component exchanging coupling fields have to call oasis_put and oasis_get accordingly.

-- to implement coupling exchanges within one executable between two sub-components running sequentially on overlapping sets of tasks (i.e. a task can be coupled to itself calling both the "put and the "get of the exchange) [G, H] - to have some tasks of a component not participating to the coupling exchanges [tasks 31-33 of exe2-comp3] - to have all processes of a component not participating to the coupling exchanges [exe2-comp4, tasks 34-37]
+the "get of the exchange) [G, H]

+- to have some tasks of a component not participating to the coupling exchanges [tasks 31-33 of exe2-comp3] - to have all processes of a component not participating to the coupling exchanges [exe2-comp4, tasks 34-37]